rcl-coding/tutorial-csharp-advanced/lessons/lesson2.md

 Sum of 1 and 3 is 4
 ```

-The MathOperation method takes a Func as a parameter.
+The MathOperation method takes a Func delegate as a parameter.
 The Func takes two int parameters and returns an int.

 We use a lambda expression to use the Func to add two numbers.